-The Angel of the Sea was built around 1850 as a "summer cottage" for William Weightman, Sr., a Philadelphia chemist who, as managing partner of Powers & Weightman, introduced quinine to the United States as an anti-malarial drug.
+The Angel of the Sea was built circa 1850 as a summer cottage for William Weightman Sr., a Philadelphia chemist who, as managing partner of Powers & Weightman, introduced quinine to the United States as an anti-malarial drug.
 Built as a single structure, the house originally stood on the corner of Franklin and Washington Streets where the Cape May Post Office now stands.

 Summer was close upon them, and Mr. Weightman would soon be returning to Cape May.
 The farmers enclosed the sides where the cut had been made, renovated as best they could and hurried back to their farming chores.
 The results of their efforts are the two buildings as they stand today.

 The house remained in the Weightman family until Mr. Weightman's death in 1905.
 During the next 50 or so years the Weightman Cottage, as it was called, was used as a hotel, guest house and, during one period, a restaurant.

 In 1962 a powerful Nor'easter ripped through New Jersey and devastated the city of Cape May.
 Referred to by many as the Storm of the Century, it destroyed much of the town including Convention Hall and the boardwalk.
 Miraculously the Angel survived, but not without considerable damage.
 The massive rebuilding that followed the storm cleanup called for the two houses to be torn down to make room for a parking lot.
 They were saved from this fate when they were purchased by the Reverend Carl McIntire and moved (this time on flatbed trucks) to their present location on Trenton Avenue.
 From 1962 to 1981, the houses were used as a dormitory for students from Shelton College and to board employees from several nearby inns.
 During this time they received very little maintenance and in 1981 they were declared uninhabitable.
 Virtually unwanted, this once magnificent structure was left abandoned to vandals and the elements until December of 1988.